pixelgrade/pixtypes/readme.txt

 3. After activating PixTypes all your custom post-types should be visible now.

 == Changelog ==

+= 1.4.6 =
+* Fixed HTTPS WP admin issue with regards to assets.

 = 1.4.5 =
 * Added advanced show_on behaviour and filtering.